CharlieJP05/CharlieJP05.github.io/resume.md

 ## Interests
 Like to do practice in programming by building up codebases for small games or programs such as API tools.
 Build basic robots with friends from basic parts and 3D printed materials.
 Like to do a lot of 3D printing as it is a great way to get my ideas realised fast.

 ## Transferable Skills
+Problem solver, Practical, Logical, Observant, Natural leader, Creative, Decisive, Imaginative

+Like to do a lot of 3D printing as it is a great way to get my ideas realised fast.

+## Transferable Skills